-The pages in this section contain information about Post 16 education options, information about support in further and higher education and adult education options.
+The pages in this section contain information about Post 16 education options,information about support in further and higher education and adult education options.
 The pages also contain information about how Post 16 education is funded, future plans and overviews.
-Information about support into employment is contained on the "Preparing for Adulthood and Employment" section of this website.
+Information about support into employment is contained on the "Preparing for Adulthood and Employment" section of the website.

-We recommend that you read our Opportunities Pack to understand all the education and employment options and the Next Steps pack.
+We recommend that you read our Next Steps Pack to understand all the education and employment options.

 Next Steps Interviews